ArtemiePirnau/ArtemiePirnau/README.md

 <!-- ![Header](https://github.com/ArtemiePirnau/ArtemiePirnau/blob/main/banner.jpg) -->
 ## About me
-- Hi, i'm Pirnau Artemie, a student.
+- Hi, :wave: i'm Pirnau Artemie, a student.
 Enthusiast of web development.
 I always try to grow and study something new and interesting.
 I am always looking for new and useful information
 ## I'm a student and i love programming
 - :man_technologist: I'm currently working on my website